Penecruz/VAICOMPRO-Community/README.md

 ## Installation Instructions

 1. Backup your current VAICOMPRO folder found in your VoiceAttack/Apps folder.

 2. Delete the VAICOMPRO folder in your VoiceAttack /Apps folder.

-3. Launch VoiceAttack and exit again.
+3. Launch VoiceAttack and exit VoiceAttack.

 4. Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder.

-5. Launch VoiceAttack and exit again.
+5. Launch VoiceAttack and exit VoiceAttack.

 6. If you wish to restore your VoiceAttack profile and VAICOM settings, copy your backed up Config and Profiles folders to your new VAICOMPRO folder in VoiceAttack/Apps.

-7. Launch VoiceAttack.
-8. Launch the VAICOM config menu (L CTRL+L ALT+C) and open the “Config” tab.
+7. Launch VoiceAttack and launch the VAICOM config menu (L CTRL+L ALT+C) and open the “Config” tab.

 9. Next to “Use Custom DCS Path” click the SET button and direct it to your DCS World install folder (i. e.
 Program Files/Eagle Dynamics/DCS World OpenBeta).

 10. Move the sliders to match your DCS World version (i. e. openbeta / standalone).

-11. Open the “Reset” tab and uncheck all but Lua code and click “Master Zero”.
+11. Open the “Reset” tab and uncheck all of the boxes.

+12. Check only the "Lua code" box and click “Master Zero”.

 12. Restart VoiceAttack and check the log that comes up, to make sure it finds your DCS 2.8 installation.

-13. Join our Discord on https://discord.gg/7c22BHNSCS if you have any questions.
+13. Join our Discord at https://discord.gg/7c22BHNSCS if you have any questions or issues with the install.